 We interview with a hiring mindset, where we want to learn more about you, your strengths, aspirations, etc., instead of trying to find ways of not hiring you.
 We expect you to be really good at a few things and have a working knowledge of other areas.

 We do this by asking you to describe how you solved interesting problems in your past work.
 We evaluate you on:

 - how you approach the situation (an unknown problem)

 - how you deal with unknowns

 - how you apply your past learnings

-We don’t typically ask rote memorisation questions that can be easily searched.
-Instead we ask open ended questions that have no right or wrong answers.
-We want to understand your opinions, your thought process and the trade-offs you make in arriving at your solutions.
+We don’t typically ask rote memorization questions that can be easily searched.
+Instead, we ask open-ended questions that have no right or wrong answers.
+We want to understand your opinions, your thought process, and the trade-offs you make in arriving at your solutions.